FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

 ### Extracting

 Node-RED can extract data from various sources, including APIs, databases, local filesystems, and IoT devices using built-in nodes and community-contributed nodes.
 For example, the HTTP request node can be used to pull data from web services, while nodes for MySQL, MongoDB, and PostgreSQL can extract data from databases.
 Nodes for MQTT and Kafka can fetch data from message brokers.
 File nodes enable extraction of data from local filesystems, while different cloud nodes for platforms like AWS, GCP, and IBM Watson allow extraction of data from cloud storage services.
-Moreover, Node-RED running on edge devices can extract data from sensors connected directly to them.
+Nodes for OPC-UA, Modbus, EtherNet/IP can be used to extract data from SCADA systems, PLCs, RTUs, and more.
+Moreover, Node-RED running on edge devices can extract directly extract data from devices.

 ### Transforming

 Transforming data involves cleaning, structuring, and applying business rules.
-This can be done using function nodes with custom JavaScript, along with nodes like JSON, Split, Join, Change, CSV, and XML for parsing and formatting.
+This can be done using various nodes in Node-RED, including function nodes with custom JavaScript, along with nodes like JSON for parsing or stringifying JSON data, CSV for parsing CSV data into JSON or stringifying JSON into CSV, Split for breaking data into parts, Join for combining data and calculating total of data, Switch for conditional routing, Change for mapping and filtering data, Sort for ordering data, and XML for parsing and formatting.

+For example, imagine you have extracted sensor data objects from factory floor devices.
+Using Node-RED, you can convert that object into JSON using JSON nodes, route it based on device IDs with Switch nodes, filter out irrelevant sensor readings with Change nodes, apply custom business rules with Function nodes, sort it chronologically with Sort nodes and format it into XML with XML nodes for analysis and reporting.

 ### Loading